AchizuePriscilla/dynamo/README.md

-# dynamo
+# Dynamo

-An application dynamically updates the UI based on human-like prompts .
+A Flutter application that dynamically updates the UI based on human-like prompts.

 ## Building and Testing the Application

-This project is a Flutter app.
 Below are instructions for building and testing on **Android** and **iOS** only.

 ### Prerequisites
 - [Flutter SDK](https://flutter.dev/docs/get-started/install) installed